 A Surprise Around Every Bend

 Hiking the mountains that surround Tucson brings you to the very heart of Southern Arizona.
 In the canyons of the Santa Catalinas or on the summit of Rincon Peak, you'll experience a quiet beauty that has a way of putting life in perspective.
+The adventure of a lifetime is waiting for you on the 800-mile Arizona Trail.
 Or take an easy-going hike…it's hard to beat our miles of urban trails under clear, sunny skies.

 Hiking the Mountains Around Tucson

 Five mountain ranges, most of which are protected as parkland, surround Tucson and offer hundreds of miles of trails to hikers of all skill levels.
 Landscapes range from sandy desert dotted with cactus to rustling groves of aspen and pine, making hiking an all-season sport in Tucson, Arizona.

 With weather like ours, you don't have to get out of town to get back to the great outdoors.
 Tucson's urban trails are a great way to unwind, get some exercise and soak up the sun or stars just minutes from wherever you may be in the city.